 In late June 1794, Wayne, with 3,600 soldiers (1,600 of them Kentucky militia) engaged in the Battle of Fallen Timbers breaking forever the power of Native Americans in the eastern region of the Northwest and leading the British to evacuate their garrison south of the Great Lakes.
-The results did much to restore the United States military prestige and General Wayne became known as the father of the U.S. Army.18
+The results did much to restore the United States military prestige.